Is Hiking the New Yoga? How Hiking Helps Your Mind, Body, and Microbiome

 • Be mindful of what you're putting on your body.
 The bacteria on your skin are in close communication with those in your gut, and your skin is a porous, living material that has a direct connection to your bloodstream—so it's important to choose products that aren't going to devastate your bacterial populations.
 Look for natural products that are made with safer ingredients—like mineral-based sunscreens and bug-repelling essential oils like thyme, lavender, or citronella oil—and only use as much as you need.
 Also, consider alternative options for protecting yourself from the sun and insects, like hats and clothing with long sleeves.
 Sometimes something as simple as a baseball cap and a long-sleeved, lightweight shirt really can keep you just as protected as a chemical-laden product.11,12

 • Power up with probiotics.
 Don’t forget to double down on your gut-friendly efforts by restoring your microbial populations with a premium probiotic like PRO-15.
-Having a healthy gut is not only critical for maintaining your bone and joint health and endurance; it can also help give you the energy you need to go the distance on long hikes, as beneficial bacteria play a key role in your energy levels.
+Having a healthy gut is not only critical for maintaining your bone and joint health and endurance; it can also help you maintain the energy you need to go the distance on long hikes, as beneficial bacteria play a key role in supporting your energy levels.
 And if you really want to amp up your hiking efforts, then consider PRO-Compete, with six targeted strains that support immune health, endurance, energy, stamina, and recovery.

 3 Ways to Step Up Your Hiking Game